Kustiq

 2. Apollo.io

-Apollo is probably the most popular ZoomInfo alternative right now, and the hype is mostly deserved.
+Apollo is probably the most popular ZoomInfo alternative right now.
 270 million+ contacts, built-in email sequencing, a dialer, deal tracking.
-It's trying to be Outreach + ZoomInfo in one tool, and honestly, for the price, it does a pretty decent job.
+It's trying to be Outreach plus ZoomInfo in one tool, and for the price it covers most of what a 3-rep team needs.

 Key features:

 Pricing: Free tier with limited credits.
-Paid plans from $49/mo (Basic), with Professional and Organization tiers for larger teams.
+Paid plans from $59/mo (Basic) and $99/mo (Professional), with Organization tiers for larger teams.

 Best for: Sales teams that want prospecting and outreach in one platform without paying ZoomInfo prices.
 If "volume of contact data per dollar" is your main metric, Apollo is probably where you should start.